-Estimate how much it will cost you to live as a retiree, and how expensive it may be to embrace the lifestyle you imagine.
+Estimate how much it may cost you to live as a retiree, and how expensive it may be to embrace the lifestyle you imagine.
 Creating a budgeted framework to calculate your likely spending habits is a great starting point.
-The more precise your budget, the better equipped you will be to determine when you can enjoy the fruits of your labor.
+The more precise your budget, the better equipped you may be at determining when you can enjoy the fruits of your labor.

 - Calculating income